Azure-Samples/Synapse/Training/working-with-spark-dataframes.md

 In the cell put this code

 ```
+%%pyspark
 print("Hello World!")
 ```

 This notebook does almost nothing, but running it ensuresthat the worksapce is configured correctly at some minumum level.

+You see that the first line in the cell is `%%pyspark` this is called a **cell magic**.
+Notebooks have a default language, and this magic override the language in the that cell.
+We'll use cell magics in this doc because we'll be mixing languages often.